By Jack Rico

 01.10.2013 | By Jack Rico |

-For the Latino moviegoers who already saw Argo or who will now see it due to the 7 Oscar nominations it received today from the Academy, you might be plunged into the controversy that has arisen from the big reveal in the movie - Ben Affleck, who directs and stars in the film, his lead role character is named Tony Mendez, an obvious Latino.
-So why did Affleck, an Irish guy, play him as opposed to a Latino actor?
-What did Tony Mendez, the real life CIA agent that inspired the film think?
-And is he really a Latino (couldn’t find any detailed news on his heritage on the web)?
-Many people are upset at Affleck’s logic here, but I decided to go to the source, Mendez himself, and interview about his Latino roots and Affleck’s decision not to hire a Latino thespian to play the lead role.
+For the Latino moviegoers who have already seen Argo or those who will now see it due to the 7 Oscar nominations it received today from the Academy, you might be submerged into the controversy that has arisen from the big reveal in the movie… Ben Affleck who directs and stars in “Argo“, is named Tony Mendez, an obvious Latino.
+So why did Affleck (an Irish guy) play him as opposed to a true Latino actor?
+What did Tony Mendez, the real life CIA agent that inspired the film, think?
+And is he really Latino (I couldn’t find any detailed news on his heritage on the web)?
+Many Latinos are upset at Affleck’s logic here so I decided to go to the main source – Mendez himself.
+In this exclusive interview, I asked him about his Latino roots, Affleck’s decision not to hire a Latino thespian to play the lead role and much, much more.

 Jack Rico (JR): What is your full name?